Jane Lynch: Television work

 Lynch has appeared in many television series, including The X-Files, L.A.
 Law, Judging Amy, The West Wing, 7th Heaven, Glee, Desperate Housewives, Friends, NewsRadio, Married With Children, 3rd Rock From The Sun, Dawson's Creek, Felicity, Arrested Development, Lovespring International, Two and a Half Men, Veronica Mars, Weeds, Boston Legal, L Word, Criminal Minds, Help Me Help You, Gilmore Girls, New Adventures of Old Christine, Psych, Monk, The Marvelous Mrs. Maisel, The King of Queens and Frasier.
 She also starred with John Hannah and William Fichtner in 2002's MDs and has appeared in the crime drama Criminal Minds as Spencer Reid's schizophrenic mother.

 In 2008 she narrated Out & Proud in Chicago, a documentary which tells about LGBT life in Chicago from the Civil War to 2008 through the stories of 20 everyday Chicagoans, from age 30 to age 80.

 Beginning in 2009, Lynch appeared as a regular cast member of the Fox series Glee.
 The role echoed previous guest appearances in The X-Files and Veronica Mars, being her third time cast as a harsh high school teacher.
 She won glowing reviews for her role as the aggressive cheerleading coach, Sue Sylvester.
 Mary McNamara of the Los Angeles Times wrote, "Lynch alone makes Glee worth watching."
 Before her work with Glee, she was a series regular on the Starz comedy Party Down.
-Though the series was renewed for a second season, Lynch would not be returning, due to her work on Glee.
+Though the series was renewed for a second season, Lynch did not return due to her work on Glee.

 Even in Glee's early days, Lynch continued to pursue other projects.
 Lynch hosted Saturday Night Live on October 9, 2010; the news of her hosting was accidentally broken to her by her Glee boss, Ryan Murphy, by text message.
 Lynch had also guest-starred on the Nickelodeon comedy iCarly as Pam Puckett, Sam Puckett's mother, in the episode "iSam's Mom."

+Lynch also voiced the titular supervillain Miss Power from the PBS Kids series WordGirl in the show's only movie The Rise of Miss Power in 2012.